EasyDayCleaning/Easy-Day-Team2/wordpress/wp-content/plugins/image-slider-widget/readme.txt

 8. Easy to insert Slider in Widget Area

 == Changelog ==

+= 1.1.29 =
+* Tweak  : Demo URL
+* Fixed : Many other PHP and CSS clean and optimization

 = 1.1.27 =
 * Tweak  : Ability to save grid mode in slider editor